eriqande/CoNe/README.md

 # cone  --  a program for estimating Ne

+## Binaries

+This repo contains a binary for Mac OSX in the `bin` directory at:

+- `bin/Darwin/CoNe`

+This seems to run on both Arm64 and Intel Macs.

+## Compiling

 To get and compile this do like so:
 ```sh
   # first clone it from GitHub